-Madagascar is an island prone to natural disasters (floods, cyclones, drought, and locusts) and epidemic outbreaks (Rift Valley Fever).
-The political crisis which has been ongoing since early 2009, with no certainty of a settlement in the near future, has been challenging for the UN Country Team, which has struggled to address longer-term transitional and development programme issues.
-Most donor aid to Government is currently suspended, and public spending has dramatically decreased while unemployment and food insecurity, exacerbated by a severe drought in the south, have risen.
-Another concern is the disruption in the provision of basic social services, which has increased urban vulnerability.
-Suspension of donor funding for development and humanitarian projects also poses difficulties for agencies in securing funds for their regular programmes.
-The current political crisis has increased poverty levels by more than 9% between 2005 and 2010, constituting 77% of households, the highest rate in Africa (World Development Indicators, 2011).
+Madagascar is an island prone to natural disasters (floods, cyclones, drought and locusts) and epidemic outbreaks (Rift Valley Fever).
+The political crisis lasting from early 2009 to the election of the new president of the republic in December 2013, was challenging for the UNCT.
+The UNCT struggled to address longer-term transitional and development programme issues.
+Most donor aid to Government was suspended during the political crisis, and public spending had dramatically decreased while unemployment and food insecurity, exacerbated by severe drought in the south, had risen.
+The new regime is facing some obstacles linked to fragile political stability that it still has to overcome.
+Another concern during the five-year crisis was disruption of basic social services, which increased urban vulnerability.
+Suspension of donor funding for development and rather minimal funding of humanitarian projects also posed difficulties for agencies in securing funds for their regular programmes.
+The political crisis left as legacy increased poverty levels by more than 9% between 2005 and 2010, constituting 77% of households, the highest rate in Africa (World Development Indicators, 2013).

-Since 2007, OCHA ROSA has been supporting various activities in Madagascar, including:
+Since 2007, OCHA ROSA has supported various activities in Madagascar, including: